 By Lisa Neary

-At the beginning of this year, I retired from Caesar’s Entertainment and opened a small family portrait studio here in Las Vegas as photography is a long time passion!
+At the beginning of 2014, I retired from Caesar’s Entertainment and opened a small family portrait studio here in Las Vegas as photography is a long time passion!
 I was happily taking photos of local families when I was offered a chance to join some friends and to photograph a model practice for a big runway fashion show.
 There I met the noted Brazilian Fashion Designer, Aldo Mencatto, now living in Las Vegas and my life as a photographer will never be the same.

 He liked what he saw in my photos and asked me to keep coming back to the practices and help him backstage with the Blue Party Runway Fashion Show, a huge event at the Las Vegas Merchandise Center.
 I never thought myself capable of fashion photography, one of the highest forms for photography, but Aldo encouraged me and even acting like a tutor, given me important tips and me telling how I can improve my skills through this new direction.